 "You know, when you twirl your gun like that, you kinda look like a dick."

-A character spins a gun around their finger by the trigger and trigger guard.
+A character spins a gun around their finger by the trigger guard.
 Breaks pretty much every rule of gun safety at once

 , but at least it looks cool

 .
 A frequent comedy variation is for a gunslinger to do this successfully, and then have some hapless sap try it, only for something to go wrong.

 This trope, like several other Guns and Gunplay Tropes

 , originated in Westerns.
 It was possible to do this relatively

 safely with the gun commonly used in the period, the single-action revolver, because it takes two